 Crochet Flying Geese Baby Blanket

 There is a strip of Tapestry Crochet Work making triangles along the one edge.
 You will then make the body of the blanket.
-You will join both sections together with a single crochet using both panels to bring them together.
+You will join both sections together with single crochet using both panels to bring them together.

 The pattern includes written instructions and a simple diagram of the triangle.
 You will use tapestry techniques for this.
 I will include a tutorial below

 How to Crochet Tapestry Afghans – General Overview

 Use this video to help you do the triangle sections in tapestry format.
 Pay attention to how to change colours and follow the graph.

 Comments on “Crochet Flying Geese Baby Blanket Pattern”

 I can’t find a way to email you offline, and I have looked and looked to make sure I wasn’t telling you something you already know 🙂 but did you know that Stitchboard Pattern Wizard creates free word patterns? https://stitchboard.com/pages/pattern/freePatternWizard.php and look at the section 7

 Select Output Format and Options